-Thirty-seven (37) committees with representation of faculty, administrative staff and technical staff were formed.
 Committees include statutory, non-statutory, academic and general administration-related committees.
-Members of Management, Parents and Students were included in relevant committees.
-The Faculty and Students' Council members attend meetings at the committee level regularly to plan and execute activities and programmes.
-Freedom is given to the committee members in decision-making and conduct of the activities thereby ensuring decentralisation and participative management.
-The involvement of stakeholders like management, parents and alumni in Committees such as Parent-Teachers Association, Alumni association and IQAC also ensures participative management.
+Thirty-seven (37) committees having representation from faculty, administrative staff and technical staff have been formed.
+The Students' Council members and faculty attend meetings at the committee level regularly and participate in planning and executing several programmes.
+Freedom is granted to the committees in taking decision, enabling them to manage the activities smoothly.
+The involvement of other stakeholders like management, parents and alumni in Committees such as Parent-Teachers Association, Alumni association and IQAC provide valuable inputs in managing the institution.